 St. Louis is old enough to have aging inner-ring suburbs.
 You can find redevelopment opportunities in suburbs like University City, home to Washington University in St. Louis.
 About 800 acres are slated for redevelopment in University City.
 Wellston is receiving funds from HUD specifically for redevelopment.

-Investing In the St. Louis Real Estate Market In 2019: The Conclusion
+Investing in St. Louis Real Estate or Not: The Conclusion